 All prerequisite coursework must be completed within seven years prior to enrollment.

 Can I take some of the prerequisites during the first semester of the MSOT program?

-No, an official transcript showing all prereq final grades must be submitted before beginning the ACU MSOT program.
+No, an official, degree awarding transcript showing all prereq final grades must be submitted before beginning the ACU MSOT program.

 How do I know if my class satisfies the prerequisite requirement?

 If the name of your course does not match the name of the prerequisite, you can request a prereq review to confirm that it will satisfy the requirement.
-To request a prereq review, please email Dr. Hope Martin at email@example.com.
+To request a prereq review, please email Dr. Catherine Candler at firstname.lastname@example.org.
 Please include the following information in the email:

 - ACU prerequisite course name

 - Course name, course number, and catalog description for corresponding course in question

 - University or college providing the course

 - Year and semester during which the course was taken